Rin-Ha-n/AppliedAI/Presentation/Presentation.md

 # How does **Apex** work?
 * the End User enters his **data**
-* Apex learns withe the collected **User data** and **data** from Internet and trys to find common similarities.
+* Apex learns withe the collected **User data** and **data** from Internet and tries to find common similarities.
-* At the end the User receives a personalized trainingsplan
+* At the end the User receives a personalized training plan
 <!-- Derya -->
 ---
 # Data time !